sholloway/graph-engine/mvp-todo.md

 * [ ] Consider using https://github.com/os72/protoc-jar or something similar to remove protoc dependency.
 * [ ] Update diagrams to show concurrency.
 (ActorSystem, ActorRef, EventBus...)
 * [ ] Code Coverage above 80%.
+* [X] Create a harness over STDIN to control the startup and shutdown of the engine.
 * [X] Add something to detect outdated dependencies. (https://stackoverflow.com/questions/18430745/how-do-i-find-outdated-libraries-with-sbt)
 * [X] Upgrade to Akka 2.4.8
 * [X] Upgrade to Neo4J 3.